-Double hung windows are a window style that blends with almost any architecture, whether you’re living in South Carolina or St. Louis.
+Double-hung windows are a style that blends with almost any architecture, whether you’re living in North Carolina or St. Louis.
 This window features a sash that vertically lifts up and down to let in a fresh breeze.
 It also features a convenient tilt-in option for easy cleaning.

-Picture windows look picture perfect in ranch homes and even cape cods.
-They aren’t a good window for ventilation, but they maximize views of the outdoors better than any other window.
+Picture windows look picture-perfect in ranch homes and even cape cods.
+They aren’t good windows for ventilation, but they maximize views of the outdoors better than any other window.

 The window frame is responsible for keeping the window together as a solid unit.
-It is also responsible for keeping energy contained within the home and reducing drafts.
+It is also responsible for making your home more energy efficient.

 The first step to blending energy savings and style with replacement windows is selecting the right frame material.
 Wood is a traditional frame material, but it comes with a lot of upkeep to maintain its appearance.
 Neglecting to maintain the wood may result in rotted frames.